erxes/erxes/README.md

 erxes (pronounced 'erk-sis') means "heavenly bodies" in Mongolian.
 It is branded as “erxes” with all lowercase letters.

 ## What is erxes?
-erxes is a secure, self-hosted, and scalable open-source experience operating system (XOS) that enables SaaS providers and digital marketing agencies/developers to create unique experiences that work for all types of business.
+erxes is a secure, self-hosted, and scalable open-source experience operating system (XOS) that enables SaaS providers and digital marketing agencies/developers to create unique experiences that work for all types of businesses.
 You can learn more about **<a href="https://docs.erxes.io/docs/introduction/architecture">erxes architecture in our documentation</a>.**

 ## erxes XOS & Plugins
 erxes is composed of 2 main components: **XOS** & **Plugins**